Samehbes/pizza-Shop/README.md

 # pizza-Shop
+In order to supply the growing demand in the pizza shop, We developed a website for the pizza shop we implemented the frontend and the backend Technologies used for the frontend -HTML5, CSS3, Javascript For the backend – php, MySQL
 (project made by sameh besan & george abu kahlil)
-·	In order to supply the growing demand in the pizza shop, We developed a website for the pizza shop we implemented the frontend and the backend ·	Technologies used for the frontend -HTML5, CSS3, Javascript ·	For the backend – php, MySQL

 ![login](https://user-images.githubusercontent.com/88317294/156879060-0da17e53-1d58-4cbc-99c5-3b405ec6b848.png)